mitranim/prax/docs/html/api/reduce.md

 ## `ifonly(test, func)`

-Returns a reducer that uses `func` only if `test` passes. `test` must be a function, and is called with the same arguments as `func`.
-When the test fails, the state remains unchanged.
+Returns a function that uses `func` to produce the result if `test` passes.
+If `test` fails, returns its first argument (in reducer context, this means existing state). `test` must be a function, and is called with the same arguments as `func`.

 ```js
 function pos (state, _value) {